noob3rto/swipe4u/README.md

 # *swipe4u* &middot;       [![](https://img.shields.io/badge/code%20style-c%23%20standard-brightgreen.svg?style=flat)](<https://github.com/raywenderlich/c-sharp-style-guide>) ![](https://img.shields.io/badge/dev%20status-30%25-orange.svg?style=flat)
 Swipe4u is a library that helps you using swipes in the Unity development.
-You don't have to care about all the boring logic behind them, swipe is now easier than ever
+You don't have to struggle developing the logic behind them anymore

 ## Features
 Swipe4u provides ready made scripts for all kind of swipes.
 There is also a factory that helps you choosing the detector that fits you the best.
 Check it out with a little example down below